Malamatiyya: Malamatiyyas and Sufis

-According to scholar Sara Sviri, the Malamati originated in a town called Nishapur in Khorasan in the ninth and tenth centuries.
+According to scholar Sara Sviri, the Malamati originated in Nishapur in the 9th-10th centuries CE.
 Nishapur was one of the four main towns in Greater Khorasan and it was at the crossroads of two main routes.
 Because of their distance from Baghdad, the Malamatiyyah originally had very little influence from Sufi practice and thought.

 The Malamati mystical movement developed independently from Sufism until the Baghdadi and Khurasani mystical schools combined.
 With the rise in Sufi literature and the stature of Baghdad as an intellectual community during the late tenth century, Sufi became the umbrella term for all Muslim mystics.
 The name Malamati slowly disappeared as the term Sufi was used with increasing frequency although the Malamatiyyas had their own distinct practice and ideology.
 In fact, some sources claim that the Malamati path was heterodox to Sufism and that the two schools of thought are incompatible.
 Some even claim that the Malamatiyyas are not only separate from Sufism, but also from Islam.
 Malamati critics say that the Malamatiyyas are not completely Muslim in "spirit or in theory".

 According to As-Sulami

-The Malāmatiyyah were first written about by Abū ‘Abd al-Raḥmān al-Sulamī (d.
+The Malāmatiyyah were first written about by Abū 'Abd al-Raḥmān al-Sulamī (d.
 1021) in the 11th century (4th–5th century AH).
 Al-Sulami was born in Nishapur in 937 to a prestigious family.
 His father was on good terms with the early Malāmatiyyah.
 When al-Sulamī was young, his father moved to Mecca and left al-Sulami under the care of his maternal grandfather.
-His grandfather, Abu ‘Amr Isma’il b.
+His grandfather, Abu 'Amr Isma'il b.
 Nujayd al-Sulamī (d.
-971) was the spiritual heir to Abu ‘Uthman al-Hiri (d.910), who is an important figure in the formation of the Malamatiyya.
+971) was the spiritual heir to Abu Uthman al-Hiri (d.910), who is an important figure in the formation of the Malamatiyya.

 Al-Sulamī wrote works in a variety of genre including hagiography, commentary on the Qur'an and mystical groups' ideology and customs.
 He is our chief source for information about the Malāmatiyyah.
 Al-Sulamī, as a Malamatid apologist, claims that the Malāmatiyyah are the most elite of the three groups of learned and pious men.
 The first group are those that study jurisprudence and are legal experts.
 The second group are people that whom God has given special knowledge.
 The third group, the most elite of all are the Malāmatiyyah, those "who are recipients of God's special favors".
 His work introduced the Malāmatiyyah as an Islamic mystical tradition and bolstered the reputation of Nishapuri teachers.
 Lastly, al-Sulamī defended the Malāmatiyyah from accusations of nonconformity.

 Although al-Sulami's work has contributed the most insight to the Malāmati path, he is not the only source of information on the Malamatiyyas.
 Other works exist like traces of Al-Hakim al-Nishapuri's (d.
-1014) Ta’rikh Naysaburi.
+1014) Ta'rikh Naysaburi.
 This work lists shaykhs and scholars from Nishapur that include Malamati-like descriptions.